alexNeto/fire-node/README.md

 # Fire-node

-Fire-node is just an alpine image with node, npm and firebase tools installed it uses the alpine image because is way smaller than the node one.
+Fire-node is just an alpine image with node, npm and firebase tools installed.
+It uses the alpine image because is way smaller than the node one.

 # Changelog